foxbunny/duckweed/docs/guide/external-state.md

 Your application is, essentially, a view which is a function of the application state.
-Application state is normally expressed as the application model, but Duckweed won't prevent you from using some other form of expression.
+Application state is normally expressed as the application model, but Duckweed won't prevent you from using some other source of state.

 For the purpose of this guide, we use the terms 'external' state to mean 'state that is not part of the model', and 'internal state' as 'state that is in the